Best earplugs for concerts

 How much you can expect to spend on earplugs for concerts

-The earplugs for concerts cost less than $10, though their quality is questionable.
-Most cost $15-$50, though you can get custom-made earplugs for several hundred dollars, which may be a good investment if you play or attend concerts regularly.
+Some earplugs for concerts cost less than $10, though their quality is questionable.
+Most cost $15-$50, though you can get custom-made earplugs for several hundred dollars.
+This may be a good investment if you play or attend concerts regularly.

 Earplugs for concerts FAQ